jbiatek/BSGRulebook/rulebook.md

 ### New Caprica phase

 The humans reach New Caprica and attempt to settle there.
 However, they are discovered by the Cylons and both Galactica and Pegasus are forced to flee.
-The humans will have to wait out the Cylon occupation while waiting for their battlestars to return.
+The humans will have to suffer through the Cylon occupation while waiting for their battlestars to return.
 Once they do, the humans will have to evacuate New Caprica and jump away to safety.

 #### New Caprica phase setup